materialsproject/pymatgen/docs/index.rst

    python setup.py develop

-With these basic steps, you should be able to use most of the basic functionality of pymatgen.
-However, some extra functionality (generation of POTCARs) do require additional setup.
-Please see the following sections for further details on the dependencies needed, where to get them and how to install them.
+Some extra functionality (e.g., generation of POTCARs) do require additional setup.Please see the following sections for further details on the dependencies needed, where to get them and how to install them.

 Detailed installation help
 --------------------------